Five-term relation and Macdonald polynomials: The proof

-Moreover, applying the operators $N^{-1}$, $S^{-1}$ to \eqref{eq:id0} we obtain the statements \eqref{eq:fiveterm} for all $m,n,m',n'$ with $mn'-m'n=1$.
-The statement for $R_{k,0}$, $R_{0,k}$ as in \eqref{setup2} is obtained from the statement we just established by applying the conjugation with respect to the modified Hall inner product on $\Sym[X]$ defined as
+The statement for $R_{k,0}$, $R_{0,k}$ as in \eqref{setup2} is obtained from the statement we just established by applying the conjugation with respect to the modified Hall scalar product.
+Modified Macdonald polynomials are orthogonal with respect to the modified Hall scalar product, so the operators $\Delta_F$, $\Delta_F'$ are self-adjoint.
+The adjoint of $h_k^\perp$ is given by $(-1)^k \underline e_k\left[\frac{X}{M}\right]$.